openaps/docs/docs/index.rst

    :glob:
    :caption: While You Wait For Gear

+   Collect your data & prepare <docs/While You Wait For Gear/collect-data-and-prepare>
    Make Your First PR <docs/While You Wait For Gear/loops-in-progress>
    Setting up Nightscout  <docs/While You Wait For Gear/nightscout-setup>
    Understand your Explorer Board rig <docs/While You Wait For Gear/understanding-your-Explorer-Board-rig>
    Understand determine-basal (OpenAPS math) <docs/While You Wait For Gear/Understand-determine-basal>
    Monitoring OpenAPS <docs/While You Wait For Gear/monitoring-OpenAPS>
    Preferences and Safety Settings <docs/While You Wait For Gear/preferences-and-safety-settings>
+   Understanding your wifi options <docs/While You Wait For Gear/understanding-wifi-options>

 .. toctree::
    :maxdepth: 1